michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

+= 3.7.8 =
+- Added the `Toggle Status` bulk action for the Auto-insert listing table.

 = 3.7.7 - 10/29/2018 =
 - Tweaked the visual of unit status and updating indications in the unit listing table.
 - Added the ability to reset unit status of units when caches are deleted in the setting page.